rust-gamedev/rust-gamedev.github.io/CONTRIBUTING.md

 - Don't use fourth-level headers.
   Divide a section into subsections using a `------` line if needed.

-- Avoid using blold, italic, etc rich formatting if possible.
+- Avoid using bold, italic, etc rich formatting if possible.

 - Write from a third-person perspective even if you're writing about your project's updates.